chochain/eforth/README.md

     + Code.xt   - pointer to a lambda function for primitive words i.e. XT in classic FORTH
     + Code.pf, p1, p2 - parameter arrays of Code objects for compound words, i.e. PFA in classic FORTH
     + Code.q    - holds the literal value which classic FORTH keep on parameter memory
-    + Code.name - holds string or branching mnemonic for compound wordswhich classic FORTH keeps on parameter memory
+    + Code.name - holds string or branching mnemonic for compound words which classic FORTH keeps on parameter memory
     </pre>

 2. <b>Dictionary</b> - an array of *Code* objects